 The idea is to be able to turn it on and off with relative ease, so that if you wanted to attend a conference or go on a date you’d be ready to do so with little preparation.
 Think Superman and Clark Kent.
 It can be a simple change, but you’ll have to try a few different things to figure out what works for you.

-If your normal look is a 10, maybe go disguised as a 6 or 7 for the day.
+If we call your normal look 10, maybe go disguised as 6 or 7 for the day.
 It’s great for your sense of self-worth (people will respond less to how you look and more to how you act) and the best way to explore a new city without being picked out of the crowd by every snake oil salesman and huckster within a ten mile radius.